-- Do not apply a heavy load to the front passenger seat or equipment (e.g. seatback pocket). - Do not apply pressure to the right front passenger seat by resting hands or legs on the seatback. - Double Cab and CrewMax models: Do not put weight on the front passenger seat by putting your hands or feet on the front passenger seat seatback from the rear passenger seat. - Double Cab and CrewMax models: Do not let a rear passenger lift the front passenger seat with their feet or press on the seatback with their legs. - Do not put objects under the front passenger seat. - Do not recline the front passenger seatback so far that it touches a rear seat or a back wall.
+- Double Cab and CrewMax models: Do not let a rear passenger lift the front passenger seat with their feet or press on the seatback with their legs. - Do not put objects under the front passenger seat. - Do not recline the front passenger seatback so far that it touches a rear seat or a back wall.
 This may cause the AIR BAG OFF indicator light to be illuminated, which indicates that the passenger's airbags will not deploy in the event of a severe accident.
 If the seatback touches the rear seat or back wall, return the seatback to a position where it does not touch the rear seat or back wall.
 Keep the front passenger seatback as upright as possible when the vehicle is moving.
 Reclining the seatback excessively may lessen the effectiveness of the seat belt system. - If an adult sits in the right front passenger seat, the AIR BAG ON indicator light is illuminated.
 If the AIR BAG OFF indicator is illuminated, ask the passenger to sit up straight, well back in the seat, feet on the floor, and with the seat belt worn correctly.
-If the AIR BAG OFF indicator still remains illuminated, either ask the passenger to move to the rear seat, or if that is not possible, move the right front passenger seat fully rearward. - When it is unavoidable to install the forward-facing child restraint system on the front passenger seat, install the child restraint system on the front passenger seat in the proper order. ( $\rightarrow$ P. 148) - Do not modify or remove the front seats. - Do not kick the front passenger seat or subject it to severe impact.
+If the AIR BAG OFF indicator still remains illuminated, either ask the passenger to move to the rear seat, or if that is not possible, move the right front passenger seat fully rearward. - When it is unavoidable to install the forward-facing child restraint system on the front passenger seat, install the child restraint system on the front passenger seat in the proper order. (→P. 144) - Do not modify or remove the front seats. - Do not kick the front passenger seat or subject it to severe impact.
 Otherwise, the SRS warning light may come on to indicate a malfunction of the detection system.
-In this case, contact your Toyota dealer immediately.

-Front passenger occupant classification system precautions Double Cab and CrewMax models: Child restraint systems installed on the rear seat should not contact the front seatbacks.
-Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface.
-Do not attach a commercial seatback table or other heavy item to the back of the front passenger seat.
-Do not modify or replace the upholstery of the front seat.
+In this case, contact your Toyota dealer immediately. - Double Cab and CrewMax models: Child restraint systems installed on the rear seat should not contact the front seatbacks. - Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface. - Do not attach a commercial seatback table or other heavy item to the back of the front passenger seat. - Do not modify or replace the upholstery of the front seat.